 Finally, if your kids are ready, have them copy the sentence onto the blank lines at the bottom of the page.
 This is a great way to help them develop hand-eye coordination as they look at the sentence at the top of the page and copy it to the bottom.

 Once all of the pages are complete, help your child bind them into a book.
 Then, have them “read” the book to friends and family.

-Fill your book basket with a great collection of books about pumpkins.
+Fill your book basket with a great collection of pumpkin books for kids.
 Most of these books can be found at your local library or used bookstore.

 If you have a hard time finding them, you can order them through my Amazon affiliate links by clicking the images below.

 The Run-Away Pumpkin – On a windy autumn day, Marla Little comes running down the hill, yelling, “Help!
 My giant pumpkin is rolling away!
 Onward it goes, rolling and turning, with no sign of stopping!
 Diddle-dee-doo!
 Oh, what shall I do?”